tencentyun/intlcloud-documents/yehe_doc/管理与支持/渠道合作伙伴/用户指南/经销商/子客业务/子客管理/为子客分配信用_intl_en.md

 You can query all your customers under your account and view their basic information and available credit.

-Step 1.
-Contact your sales rep to apply for customer credits.
-(Note: The credits here are different from the reseller’s self-use credits.
-Please inform your sales rep that the credits you apply for will be allocated to customers.)
+(Note: There is no limit on the credit that reseller could allocate to end-customers, please manage it carefully.)

+Step 1.Use your partner account to log in to [Tencent Cloud](https://intl.cloud.tencent.com/login) and enter the [Partner Center](https://console.intl.cloud.tencent.com/partners).

 Step 2.
-Use your partner account to log in to [Tencent Cloud](https://intl.cloud.tencent.com/login) and enter the [Partner Center](https://console.intl.cloud.tencent.com/partners).

-Step 3.
 Select **Customer Business>Customer Management** on the left sidebar, click the **My Customers** tab, and allocate credits to your customers in the customer list.

 ![](https://qcloudimg.tencent-cloud.cn/raw/a0f15839310ef21c7ae2a5a6f8797ca7.png)